Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

 \subsubsection{Hardware Environment}

-We utilize a server with 8 NVIDIA H200 SXM GPUs, each equipped with 141GB memory (700W) and interconnected via NVLink, providing sufficient computational resources for medium-scale model training.
-For circuit simulation, we employ an Intel Xeon Platinum 8358 CPU featuring 128 cores operating at 2.60 GHz.
-All circuit implementations are based on TSMC 180-nm process technology.
+We utilize a server with 8 NVIDIA H200 SXM GPUs, each equipped with 141GB memory (700W), providing sufficient computational resources for medium-scale model training.
+For circuit simulation, we use an Intel Xeon Platinum 8358 CPU.